agileware/wp-civicrm-ux/USAGE.md

 - *`type`* optional parameter to filter Events by Event Type (using Event Type Label).
 For example: `[ux_event_ical_feed type="Meeting,Exhibition"]Click here to download an iCal feed of meeting and exhibitions[/ical-feed]`.
 If `type` is not specified, then will include all Event Types.

+### Direct feed URL

+The shortcode links to a hash-protected feed at `/wp-json/ICalFeed/manage?hash=...&type=...`, which only works with a valid hash.
+There is also a public feed of all events (no hash required) at `/wp-json/ICalFeed/event`, which also accepts an optional `type` parameter, e.g. `https://example.com/wp-json/ICalFeed/event?type=Meeting,Exhibition`.

+- Subscribing to either feed with Google Calendar may be affected by Google's [long refresh period](https://webapps.stackexchange.com/a/6315) for external calendars.

 ## Event Listing Shortcode

 This shortcode will display upcoming CiviCRM events which have a start date of today or a future date. `[ux_event_listing days=5 type="Training"]`